hartwigmedical/pipeline5/README.md

-# HMF Pipeline2
+# HMF Pipeline version 5
-Pipeline2 is a new data pipeline build to perform secondary and tertiary analysis on patient DNA samples.
-Pipeline2 is currently in an
+Pipeline 5 is a new data pipeline build to perform secondary and tertiary analysis on patient DNA samples.
+Pipeline 5 is currently in an
 MVP phase to evaluate the GATK4 and ADAM frameworks.
 Two pipelines are implemented that take multiple lanes of paired-end FASTQ files as input and return an aligned, sorted and duplicate marked BAM.

-## Building and Testing Pipeline2
+## Building and Testing Pipeline 5

 The only pre-requisite for running the build is having bwa installed locally (for the ADAM functional tests).
 For Mac users bwa can be installed easily via homebrew, and there are also packages for most linux distributions.
 All else fails you can build from source http://bio-bwa.sourceforge.net/

-Pipeline2 is built with maven.
+Pipeline 5 is built with maven.
 To run all tests and also build the Docker image run the following:

 ```
 mvn clean install